Ty Dillon: Cup Series

 Dillon began the 2017 season with a crash in the Daytona 500.
 In the next race at Atlanta, he scored a 15th-place outing.
-The next week at Las Vegas, he finished in 21st-place.
-He followed this up with a 16th-place finish at Phoenix, a 22nd-place finish at Martinsville, and then a seventeenth place finish at Texas.
-He followed this finish with a fifteenth place finish outing at Bristol and then a 26th-place finish outing at Richmond.
-At Talladega, Dillon finished a career-best thirteenth, after avoiding the "Big One".
-He followed this finish with a fourteenth place outing at Kansas.
+The next week at Las Vegas, he finished in 21st place.
+He followed this up with a 16th-place finish at Phoenix, a 22nd-place finish at Martinsville, and then a 17th-place finish at Texas.
+He followed this finish with a fifteenth-place finish at Bristol and then a 26th-place finish at Richmond.
+At Talladega, Dillon finished a career-best thirteenth after avoiding the "Big One".
+He followed this finish with a fourteenth-place outing at Kansas.
 This was followed by a 36th-place finish at Charlotte.
-Dillon led 27 laps at Dover and was running with the leaders but wrecked in overtime and finished fourteenth.
+Dillon led 27 laps at Dover and was running with the leaders, but wrecked in overtime and finished fourteenth.
 At Daytona, Dillon had the lead with three to go but faded to sixteenth on the final restart.
 At Kentucky, Dillon finished 33rd.

-In the second part of 2017, Dillon managed to score eight top-twenty finishes including two then career-best finishes of eleventh.
+In the second part of 2017, Dillon managed to score eight top-20 finishes, including two then-career-best finishes of 11th.
 He finished 24th in the final points standings.